 Folkestone is the quintessentially English coastal town, complete with everything a trip to the seaside should entail: arcades, funfairs, and pebble beaches, as well as pleasant promenades and a quaint fishing harbor.
-Much of the old downtown core has been transformed into the Creative Quarter populated by artists, trendy shops and boutiques, art galleries, cafés, and restaurants.
+Much of the old downtown core has been transformed into the Creative Quarter now populated by artists, trendy shops and boutiques, art galleries, cafés, and restaurants.
 This is a great place to wander around, shop, or grab a bit to eat.

-The Church of St. Mary and St. Eanswythe, around Old High Street, is worth visiting for its stained glass window showing William Harvey, who discovered the body's circulatory system and was born here in 1578.

-The real historic gem of the town, however, is the elegant residential area known as The Leas with its attractive squares and gardens dating from 1843.
+The real historic gem of the town, however, is the elegant residential area known as The Leas, with its attractive squares and gardens dating from 1843.